devmacrile/openscoringr/README.md

 openscoringr
 ============

-Deploy/score predictive models to/from openscoring server via the R environment.
+Deploy, manage, and score predictive models from R with openscoring server.

 Requirements:
 *	R (>= 2.7.0) and a collection of packages (pmml, RCurl, ..)